aj-medianet/snowdata.org/README.md

 ### For development

+To run the backend you will need to create a file called 'credentials.py' in the backend root directory.

+This file will need to configure the DB to match the credentials in the docker-compose.yml file.
+You need to include:
+- db_user
+- db_password
+- db_host
+- db_port
+- db_name

+You also need to include a number for the API call limit:
+- api_limit

+As well as a gmail credentials that need to line up with the utils.py send_email function:
+- email_password

 Install the node modules in the dev build after you've installed node and npm
 ```
 cd frontend && npm install && cd ..